By Valerie Nikolas

-Christopher Norris Chandler got his start in Chicago journalism in 1963 at the now-defunct City News Bureau, which he calls a “boot camp for young reporters.”
+Christopher Norris Chandler got his start in Chicago journalism in 1963 at the now-defunct City News Bureau, which he called a “boot camp for young reporters.”
 “They treat you like shit,” he remembered.
 “And the pay is terrible.”

 As the new kid on the scene, Chandler started by covering the night watch—mostly crime.
 But one day during his morning commute, the ever-curious Chandler noticed a civil rights demonstration against segregation in the Chicago Public Schools (CPS) system happening at city hall.

 Chandler interviewed the protesters and wrote a story about the demonstration that same day, although it wasn’t his assigned beat.
 His editor, after finding out the story was “blue”—slang for African American—told him that “no one cares what these people think,” Chandler said.
 But Chandler submitted the story anyway.
 The Chicago Sun-Times picked it up, and from then on, he covered stories related to education and the civil rights movement.